tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder/xp-dnd-vs-pathfinder.md

 where $$\XP_{\mathrm{S}}$$ is the creature's absolute XP value under the "standard" system.

 Because Eqn. \eqref{eq:xp-pf-pwl} scales exponentially with the creature's level, it can easily be applied to Pathfinder's relative level system by replacing a creature's level with their relative level, giving us an easy way of translating between the two XP values.
-A comparison between PF 2e's PWL XP values and those predicted by Eqn. \eqref{eq:xp-pf-pwl} is shown in Fig. <a href="#fig:pf-xp-theory" class="fig-ref">1</a> (below).
+A comparison between PF 2e's PWL XP values and those predicted by Eqn. \eqref{eq:xp-pf-pwl} is shown in Fig. \figref{fig:pf-xp-theory} (below).

 <figure id="fig:pf-xp-theory">
     {% include_relative fig-pf-xp-theory-small.html %}
     {% include_relative fig-pf-xp-theory-large.html %}
-    <figcaption>Figure 1: Pathfinder 2nd edition monster XP vs relative level for "Proficiency Without Level" system, along with a theoretical XP values calculated from "standard" proficiency scaling rules.</figcaption>
+    <figcaption>Pathfinder 2nd edition monster XP vs relative level for "Proficiency Without Level" system, along with a theoretical XP values calculated from "standard" proficiency scaling rules.</figcaption>
 </figure>

 Overall, Eqn. \eqref{eq:xp-pf-pwl} shows excellent agreement with the values provided in the PF 2e rules for PWL.
 This strongly suggests the encounter building systems for D&D 5e and PF 2e are based on the same fundamental math.